ultimatecoder/ultimatecoder.github.io/_posts/2019-04-23-js-recon-is-no-more.md

 results for occupied and empty port.
 We can conclude that mentioned method by AndLabs is failing to distinguish an occupied port from a non occupied port.

 I tried hard to find any possible cause for the failure of this attack.
-I didn't found any certain evidences.
+I didn't found any conclusive evidences.
 May be our hardware or browser code has improved for opening a TCP sockets quicker than what it used to.
 I will not lie, but that abstract blog post by the AndLabs took sometime to understand the anatomy of this attack.
 I wasn't happy with going back from this point.
 Just for my satisfaction, I tried every possible combinations of `xhr.readyState` values to find any pattern.
 From my observation, I recognized that timing for returning a header from an occupied port was delayed.
 Comparatively, this response was quick for ports where no service was running.
 I am comparing the time browser took to return a response headers whereas in the previous method it was dependent on the time browser took for opening a socket.

 ```javascript
 var requestPort = function(port) {